firebirth/ProjectBulkProcessor/README.md

-# VS2017ProjectUpgrade
+# Bulk processing of Visual Studio project files
-Upgrades old csproj files to VS 2017 format
+For now only able to convert old project format to new one.